 Where you install your motion sensor is just as important as how you wire it.
 A common error is placing the sensor in a spot where its view is obstructed or it can’t effectively detect movement.
 For example, installing a sensor too high might cause it to miss motion happening below.
 In larger rooms or long hallways, a single sensor might not cover the entire area, creating blind spots near doorways.
 This can mean the lights don’t turn on until you’re already several steps into the room.
 Think about the path people will take and aim the sensor to cover the main entry points for the most responsive and effective lighting.

-How to Test and Troubleshoot Your New Lighting System
+Did It Work?
+How to Test and Troubleshoot Your Setup

 Okay, you’ve wired everything up.
 Now for the moment of truth: testing your new motion-activated lights.
 This final step is all about making sure your system works correctly and fine-tuning it to suit your space.
 A few small adjustments can make a huge difference, preventing your lights from either missing real motion or turning on every time a leaf blows by.
 Let’s walk through how to test your setup and troubleshoot any hiccups you might find.